Content Delivery Network

 Groups are file collections.
 Use them to organize content in your Uploadcare project.
 A common use case is to use them in the single content upload or delivery transactions.

-For the new uploader this option is turned off by default.
+File Uploader this option is turned off by default.
+When

 :